lightstep/opentelemetry-auto-instr-python/docs/advanced_usage.rst

 -------------------

-If the Datadog Agent is on a separate host from your application, you can modify the default ``ddtrace.tracer`` object to utilize another hostname and port.
+If the Datadog Agent is on a separate host from your application, you can modify the default ``oteltrace.tracer`` object to utilize another hostname and port.
 Here is a small example showcasing this::

-    from ddtrace import tracer
+    from oteltrace import tracer

     tracer.configure(hostname=<YOUR_HOST>, port=<YOUR_PORT>)